boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/funnel-chart.md

 The primary use case of the hidden columns is linking.
 On configuring hidden columns, we can see below that the fields configured in hidden columns are listed in the linking section.
 On configuring the column in linking we can pass the corresponding column value in linking parameter.

-**Measure Based Example:** If we wish to pass the number of Matches played as an URL parameter but do not want it to influence the visualization, we can configure the Matches in the hidden columns and incorporate them into the link.
+**Measure Based Example:** If we wish to pass the number of Matches played as a URL parameter but do not want it to influence the visualization, we can configure the Matches in the hidden columns and incorporate them into the link.

 ![Linking](/static/assets/visualizing-data/visualization-widgets/images/funnel-chart/link-measure.png)

-**Dimension Based Example:** If we wish to pass the number of Team Name played as an URL parameter but do not want it to influence the visualization, we can configure  the Team Name in the hidden columns and incorporate them into the link.
+**Dimension Based Example:** If we wish to pass the number of Team Name played as a URL parameter but do not want it to influence the visualization, we can configure the Team Name in the hidden columns and incorporate them into the link.

 ![Linking](/static/assets/visualizing-data/visualization-widgets/images/funnel-chart/link-dimension.png)